RATING★ 7.5

 The Narrative Arc & Core Premise

-Paththar, a standout production of 1985, meticulously weaves its narrative threads through the Modern Cinema landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 1985, Paththar represents a sophisticated intersection of artistic ambition and genre-defining elements within the Modern Cinema category.
 The primary thematic concern of the film is an investigation into Private Resham Singh is employed by the Indian Armed Forces and sent to the battle-front under the command of Major Balwant Rai.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Modern Cinema are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Private Resham Singh is employed by the Indian Armed Forces and sent to the battle-front under the command of Major Balwant Rai.
 They find themselves outnumbered and are ordered to retreat at all costs.
 But Balwant refuses to obey, and both put up a successful resistance.
 During this, Balwant is mortally wounded, and Resham carries him to safety.
 Thereafter Balwant is Court-martial-ed for disobeying orders and dishonorably discharged from the army.
 He returns home to his wife, Nirmala Rai, and an alcoholic and womanizing son, Ravi.
 Years later, he will meet Resham Singh again - but this time it will be a different Resham - far different from the compassionate and loyal one he had met at the front - this one is cold-blooded, heartless, has brutally killed three men, and is out seeking a fourth - who is none other than Balwant's son, Ravi.
 Will Balwant assist or prevent Resham from killing Ravi, watch as events unfold that will change Balwant's life forever."